theirc/Tunakujenga/README.md

 8. Restart the app on your Android device.

 ##### To add or change a video
 The video for each week is referenced within `content.json`.
 And, by default, most weeks use `week1.mp4`.
 So, if you are adding or changing a video that is not `week1.mp4`, check `content.json` to make sure the app will know about your change.
-For instance, if you upload `week3.mp4`, make sure the `Activity 3` section of `content.json` refernces `week3.mp4` and not week1.mp4.
+For instance, if you upload `week3.mp4`, make sure the `Activity 3` section of `content.json` references `week3.mp4` and not week1.mp4.

 1. On your laptop, and open **Android File Transfer** (see above for download link).
 3. In Android File Transfer, find the `Download` folder.